-I haven’t deleted the Facebook app from my phone, or from my iPad, or blocked it in my browsers but I’m taking a well needed Facebook diet.
-I have turned off all the notifications, background refreshes and removed it from my homescreens.
+I haven’t deleted the Facebook app from my phone, or my iPad, or blocked it in my browsers but I’m taking a well needed Facebook diet.
+I have turned off all the notifications, background refreshes and removed it from my home screens.
 Facebook: We are on a break.

 I’ve long believed that no good can come from the way most of us use it.
-The silly time wasters, it’s relentless focus on making users present themselves as happy, and it’s full frontal attack on democracy because it’s more profitable to act as if you’re a platform rather than a media company… The list of negative side effect is almost endless.
+The silly time wasters, it’s relentless focus on making users present themselves as happy, and a full-frontal attack on democracy because it’s more profitable to act as if you’re a platform rather than a media company… The list of negative side effect is almost endless.

-The past few weeks have shown that this company is either woefully unaware of these unintended consequences, or — more likely — wilfully blind of them.
-Yet even their own study has concluded that using it’s product can be bad for your mental health.
+The past few weeks have shown that this company is either woefully unaware of these unintended consequences, or — more likely — willfully blind of them.
+Yet even their study has concluded that using its product can be bad for your mental health.
 It’s time for a Facebook diet.

-So a whole lot of downsides to a product that doesn’t really offer too many upsides.
-While it’s really great to know that Anna from high school is proud of her kids and #blessed… I have to give up too much privacy and mental well being.
-All of this so that Mark Z. and his thousands of employees can make a living selling slightly better targeted ads, unintended consequences be damned.
+So a whole lot of downsides to a product that doesn’t offer too many upsides.
+While it’s great to know that Anna from high school is proud of her kids and #blessed… I have to give up too much privacy and mental well being.
+All of this so that Mark Z. and his thousands of employees can make a living selling slightly better-targeted ads, unintended consequences be damned.
 Seems like a pretty bad deal for me and you.